bet20ICL/mips-core/README.md

-# IAC_CW
+# mips-core
-Implementation of MIPS CPU in Iverilog for IAC Coursework
+Implementation of a MIPS IV core in SystemVerilog as coursework for the Instruction Set Architecture module at Imperial College

-This coursework was to implement a fully functioning MIPS32 CPU via a harvard or bus architecture.
-Our group opted for a harvard design due to its robustness and also its speed when compared to a bus interface that is not pipelined.